saisubbaraom2003/Emotion-Classification-Based-on-User-Activity-and-Demographics/README.md

 4. **Model Selection**: Trained multiple models to identify the best.
 5. **Hyperparameter Tuning**: Used GridSearchCV for optimization.
 6. **Evaluation**: Measured performance using metrics and cross-validation.
-7. **Deployment**: Hosted the final model in the cloud using Render.

 ---